Transgender personnel in the United States military: 2016

 The Department of Defense (DoD) Instruction 1300.28, "In-service transition for transgender service members", published on June 30, 2016, provided administrative and medical guidance for currently-serving military personnel seeking gender transition.
 On September 20, 2016, a commander's training handbook was published by the Department of Defense, along with a medical protocol and guidance to change a service member's gender, entitled "Transgender Service in the U.S. Military".
 On October 3, 2016, non-active duty service members became eligible for the Military Health System to provide behavioral health care and hormone treatments, but not sex reassignment surgery.

 On October 26, 10 soldiers in the United States Army became the first to openly petition for a sex change.
-Also on October 26, the Department of Defense ruled that any form of discrimination against transgender youth was incompatible with an Executive Order issued by then US President Bill Clinton in the year 2000 which directed federal agencies that conduct educational activities to comply with Title IX of the Education Amendments of 1972 and issued a memorandum ordering military youth schools to immediately comply with the 2000 Executive Order.
+Also on October 26, the Department of Defense ruled that any form of discrimination against transgender youth was incompatible with an Executive Order issued by then U.S. President Bill Clinton in the year 2000 which directed federal agencies that conduct educational activities to comply with Title IX of the Education Amendments of 1972 and issued a memorandum ordering military youth schools to immediately comply with the 2000 Executive Order.

 On October 16, 2016, the United States Air Force published its official guidance policy for transgender individuals.
 The policy announced their support of transgender airmen and that any bias against them would not be tolerated.
 This allowed transgender individuals to openly serve in the Air Force, along with outlawing any discharge or denying reenlistment based solely on gender identity.
 The policy also provided medical protocol and assistance for any service member that wished to change their identity.

 The United States Army also followed suit and issued its guidance policy for transgender individuals on November 1.

 On November 7, 2016, the Navy released its official guidance policy for transgender individuals.
 The policy allowed any individual regardless of race, gender, or sexual orientation to become a sailor if they can meet Navy standards.
 Current Navy sailors can transition genders with a diagnosis from a military medical provider stating that the transition is medically necessary for the individual.
 Policy was adjusted to increase facility privacy and urinalysis protocol.
 The protocol for physical readiness was unchanged.

 On November 10, 2016, 55 sailors in the United States Navy and 48 airpersons in the United States Air Force publicly petitioned for their respective gender confirmation surgeries.
 On November 29, 2016, the United States Department of Defense Directive 1350.2, the United States Department of Defense Military Equal Opportunity Program, was updated to include gender identity.